 All cables, conduits/ tubing, etc. should be installed within the Dwelling wall and be painted to match the adjacent surface where visible on the exterior of the Dwelling.

-16. Exterior Lighting
+16. Exterior Architectural Lighting

+All lighting is subject to the approval of the Design Review Committee.

 New exterior light fixtures, such as decorative wall fixtures, must be compatible with the design of the Dwelling.
 They must be simple in design and color and should be compatible with the existing light fixtures.

-Only full cut-off down-lights or recessed lights are permitted in front yards.
+Only full cut-off down-lights, recessed lights, lamps with frosted glass or obscured glass that is rated 5 are permitted.
 All lighting must be directed away from adjacent streets and properties to prevent off-site glare.

+Architectural lighting shall be low lumen (450 lumens maximum for full cut-off down light, 250 lumens maximum for lamps with frosted or obscured glass) with color temperature of 3000 kelvin or less only.

+Mercury vapor lamps, fluorescent lamps, flashing lights, color lights, unshielded exterior lights and lights which result in excessive glare are prohibited.

-For specific landscape lighting requirements refer to Section F. Exterior Lighting.
+For specific landscape lighting requirements refer to Section F. Exterior Landscape Lighting.

 B. GRADING AND DRAINAGE